Online learning for English Language Arts is not easy for parents, teachers or students.

 Required to Provide Full Units?

 If your district/school/school board is requiring you to provide structured units at this time.
-Here is my go-to resources that are ready to use in both PDF and Google Slides format.
+Here is my go-to resources for online learning for English Language Arts that are ready to use in both PDF and Google Slides format.

 - Article of the Week Responses (Learn more about Article of the Week here)